 Here we have linked to the conforming loan limits for different counties across California.
-This link will allow you to look up the specific loan limit for your county.
+This link will allow you to look up the specific loan limit for your zip code and county.

 Any loan amounts above these county loan limits will be considered jumbo mortgages.

-In general, the mortgage qualification criteria is much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
-Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves and a manageable level of debt.
+In general, the mortgage qualification criteria are much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
+Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves, and a manageable level of debt.

 How Jumbo Loans Relate To Home Prices